What is ankylosing spondylitis?

 become heavier than normal.
 They fall and settle faster at the bottom of the test

 tube.
 The faster the blood cells fall, the more severe the inflammation.
-Up to 70
+Up to 7 in

 a disease.
-The gene HLA-B27 is found in over 95 percent of people with AS.
+The gene HLA-B27 is found in more than 19 in 20 people with AS.

 How is ankylosing spondylitis treated?